apple/swift-migration-guide/Guide.docc/CommonProblems.md

 ### Latent Isolation

-Sometimes the _appearent_ need for a `Sendable` type can actually be the symptom of a more fundamental isolation problem.
+Sometimes the _apparent_ need for a `Sendable` type can actually be the symptom of a more fundamental isolation problem.
 The only reason a type needs to be `Sendable` is to cross isolation boundaries.
 If you can avoid crossing boundaries altogether, the result can